adobe-commerce/aio-cli-plugin-commerce/README.md

 brew install gh
 gh auth login
 ```

+### Mesh Prerequisites

+The prerequisites in this section are only necessary if you are provisioning API Mesh for your storefront.

+❗ You must have _developer access_ in [Adobe Developer Console](developer.adobe.com/console) to create Meshes.
+Please make sure you have the correct entitlements and also accept the terms and conditions of the Developer Console.

 ❗ You must also have the `api-mesh` plugin installed if you wish to use mesh provisioning.